mariusprd/sephora-product-analysis/README.md

 The dataset used in this project is from Kaggle: [Sephora Products and Skincare Reviews](https://www.kaggle.com/datasets/nadyinky/sephora-products-and-skincare-reviews).

+## Data analysis

+To view the data analysis part, open the notebook `notebooks/eda_notebook.ipynb` in Google Colab.
+To run it locally it takes > 3min.

 ## Setup

 1. Clone the repository: